5 Things to Know About the iOS 12.4.6 Update

 For more about iOS 13, have a look at our walkthrough.
 For more about iPadOS 13, check out our guide.

-Apple says the iOS 12.4.5 update includes security patches, but the company hasn't outlined them in detail.
+Apple says the iOS 12.4.6 update includes security patches though the company hasn't outlined them in detail.
 If you value your device's security, you'll probably want to download the update right now.

+If you skipped iOS 12.4.5, you get its security updates (which are also unpublished) with your upgrade to iOS 12.4.6.

 If you missed iOS 12.4.2, you get an additional patch with your upgrade.
 You can read about the security contents of iOS 12.4.2 here.